-Today I had my first-morning walk in the streets surrounding our home since lockdown was announced here in New Zealand.
+Today, I had my first morning walk in the streets surrounding our home since the lockdown was announced here in New Zealand.

 Our prime minister, Jacinda Adern, has let us know that walking is allowed during isolation.
 However, we are to keep our distance from people.
 We’ve been told to stay at least two metres away and not to chat or congregate when outdoors.
 It is absolutely vital that we do so.